 Obtaining a U.S. Visa these days is arguably more difficult than it has been in past years.
 If you are missing even one document, your entire visa process can be denied.
 It is not uncommon for individuals to have their first visa application denied for missing forms, and have to redo them.
-Since the visa process takes quite a bit of work, it is best to get everything together up front, and avoid any potential future problems.
+Since the visa process takes quite a bit of work, it is best to get everything together up front and avoid any potential future problems.

 For all intents and purposes, the United States has a fairly broad open door policy, welcoming individuals from all over the world who are interested in experiencing what the “land of opportunity” has to offer.
 In order to maintain its integrity, peace, and security, there is a fairly involved application process which includes U.S. consulate interviews in various countries.
-These are to help identify the purpose of each individual’s interest in travelling to the U.S., as well as to make sure that the individual will not be a liability in any form to United States residents.
+These are to help identify the purpose of each individual’s interest in traveling to the U.S., as well as to make sure that the individual will not be a liability in any form to United States residents.
 There will be numerous documents requested of you in such a consulate meeting.

 The documents that are needed can be categorized into 5 sections: